 - Keep the pool just big enough for your staffing plans.
 If you make your option pool too large, you will be diluting your shares more than you need to.
 Your pool should be big enough to keep up with your staffing plans for your next round of funding without providing an inexhaustible runway.
 The pool must be large enough to attract investors, too, since investors will want assurances that your pool is structured to ensure competitive hiring.
 But there is no hard-and-fast rule about what this means, so work to find a happy medium that minimizes your dilution but also provides a robust pool for your company’s growth and your investors’ advantage.

 - Negotiate with your investor.
 Investors prefer pre-money pools, but that doesn’t mean they aren’t willing to discuss different options, including creative arrangements like agreeing to allow for option pools to be set after investment, causing both the investor and the founder to share the dilution caused by future hires that are outside the plan.
-Work with your potential investors to set up your pool in a way that reduces the cost to you while still providing attractive advantages to them.
+Work with your potential investors to set up your equity pool in a way that reduces the cost to you while still providing attractive advantages to them.

 - Get annual 409A valuations: A 409A valuation is an assessment of the fair market value of a private company’s common stock, which should be done by an independent appraiser.
 The best practice is to get a 409A valuation before issuing your first common stock options and then once every 12 months thereafter, as well as after raising each venture round and upon approaching a turning point such as an IPO, merger, or acquisition.
 It’s a good idea to get annual 409A valuations so you always have an up-to-date understanding of the value of your company and the price of your stock.
 This will help you effectively negotiate with investors.

 While the mechanics of option pools can be confusing, it’s essential for a founder to learn how to design one that matches the company’s needs and trajectory.
-Consult with financial professionals who can help you right-size your pool and implement it at the right time to give the most benefit to you and your company while still attracting investment.
+Consult with financial professionals who can help you right-size your equity pool and implement it at the right time to give the most benefit to you and your company while still attracting investment.